 Effective January 23, 2017, the Bureau of Alcohol, Tobacco, Firearms, and Explosives (ATF) approved the background check purchase exemption from the Brady Handgun Violence Protection Act for South Dakota Gold Card Permits and Enhanced Permits issued on or after 1/1/2017.
 Beginning January 1, 2017, the criteria for the background check changed to include federal disqualifiers under 18 U.S.C.
 922(g) or (n).
 This is outlined in South Dakota Codified Law 23-7-54.
 As these requirements were not part of the FBI fingerprint background checks completed prior to 1/1/2017, ATF will not approve the background check purchase exemption for Enhanced Permits issued prior to this date.

 Send a letter requesting a replacement to the Secretary of State's Office (500 East Capitol Ave, Ste.
 204, Pierre, SD 57501).
 Please include:

-A new or renewed Permit to Carry a Concealed Pistol may be obtained from the sheriff of the county which the applicant is a resident (SDCL 23-7-7).
+A new or renewed Permit to Carry a Concealed Pistol may be obtained from the sheriff of the county which the applicant is a resident.
+South Dakota residents and nonresidents who may lawfully possess a pistol are not required to have a permit in order to carry a concealed pistol in the state.
+(SDCL 23-7-7).